LAPIS-Lazurite/ProgramWriter/README.md

 Easy Lazurite program writer environment for Linux

 ## Description
 If you need to write same program to many Lazurite nodes, this tool will help you.
-After you install this tool to a host Linux device, it will write program by just hot-pluging Lazurite node to the host.
+After you install this tool to a host Linux device, it will write program by just USB hot-pluging Lazurite node to the host.

 ## Installation
 1. run installer